Skip navigation

 • I'll also support investment in alternatives like farmers markets and food cooperatives that connect Peninsula producers directly with consumers.

 Unlike politicians dependent on corporate donations - including hundreds of thousands of dollars from Woolworths and Coles - I'll answer only to you.
-As your independent, I’ll stand up to powerful interests and fight for a food system that treats our farmers and families fairly.

 Join us